dewi-batista/hybrid-cmpcs/README.md

 ## Hybrid Continuous Mixtures of Probabilistic Circuits (hybrid CMPCs)

 This repository contains all programs used to train and test hybrid continuous mixtures of probabilistic circuits (hybrid CMPCs) for my master's thesis.
 I suggest using a powerful GPU to run `hybrid_CMPC_train.py` and `hybrid_CMPC_test.ipynb`, e.g. a 32 GB V100 GPU.
-The repoistory was forked from https://github.com/AlCorreia/cm-tpm and modified for the learning of hybrid CMPCs.
+The repository was forked from https://github.com/AlCorreia/cm-tpm and modified for the learning of hybrid CMPCs.

 ### Dependencies (Python 3.10.4)